mritunjaipandey/ui-components-asssigntment/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.
-See the section about)](https://github.com/mritunjaipandey/ui-components-asssigntment/edit/main/README.md) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`